Senators urge inclusion of food safety in Smithfield review

 "We strongly encourage you to include the Department of Agriculture and the Food and Drug Administration in any CFIUS (Committee on Foreign Investment in the United States) review of this transaction," the senators said.

-The group included 15 of the 20 members of the Senate Agriculture Committee, including the Democratic chairman, Senator Debbie Stabenow of Michigan, and the panel's top Republican, Senator Thad Cochran of Mississippi.
+The group included 15 of the 20 members of the Senate Agriculture Committee, including the Democratic chairman, Debbie Stabenow of Michigan, and the panel's top Republican, Thad Cochran of Mississippi.

 Senate Minority Leader Mitch McConnell, a Kentucky Republican, and Senate Finance Committee Chairman Max Baucus, a Montana Democrat, were among the five Agriculture Committee members who did not sign the letter.